peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

 ### Divide
     public EDecimal Divide​(int intValue)
-Divides this instance by the value of an arbitrary-precision integer.
-The result is rounded down (the fractional part is discarded).
-Except if the result is 0, it will be negative if this object is positive and the other is negative, or vice versa, and will be positive if both are positive or both are negative.
+Divides this object by an 32-bit signed integer and returns the result.
+When possible, the result will be exact.

 **Parameters:**

-* <code>intValue</code> - The divisor.
+* <code>intValue</code> - A 32-bit signed integer, the divisor, to divide this object
+ by.

 **Returns:**

-* The quotient of the two objects.

-**Throws:**

-* <code>ArithmeticException</code> - Attempted to divide by zero.
+* The quotient of the two numbers.
+Returns infinity if the divisor is 0 and the dividend is nonzero.
+Returns not-a-number (NaN) if the divisor and the dividend are 0.
+Returns NaN if the result can't be exact because it would have a nonterminating decimal expansion.

 ### MultiplyAndAdd
     public EDecimal MultiplyAndAdd​(EDecimal multiplicand, EDecimal augend)